Woowuo/New-Way-for-Comments/README.md

 ```
 ### Current Fashion ***(mix-up of Code and Comments)***
-**Trying to Balance ACCESSIBILITY and SIMILARITY to Real Code,But could be AMELIORATED**
+**Trying to Balance  and SIMILARITY to Real Code,But could be AMELIORATED**
 ```
 def KMP(pattern, text)